tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 the `x`s are different.

 But what if we see two "textually" identical instructions in SSA?
-That sounds much more promising than non-SSA because we have removed (much of) the statefulness of it all.
+That sounds much more promising than non-SSA because the transformation into SSA form has removed (much of) the statefulness of it all.
 When can we re-use the result?

-Identifying instructions that are known at compile-time to always produce same value is called *value numbering*.
+Identifying instructions that are known at compile-time to always produce the same value at run-time is called *value numbering*.
+This is also called common subexpression elimination (CSE), even though for some reason the two mean slightly different things to different groups of people.

 ## Eliminating common subexpressions